SkelegonDK/ElevenTools/docs/design.md

 - **Output Organization:**
   - All generated audio (single and bulk) is consolidated in a single `outputs` folder.
   - **Bulk outputs** are grouped by the source CSV file used for generation.
 Each group is named after the CSV file.
-  - **Single outputs** are stored in a separate folder within `outputs`, with filenames in the format `LANGUAGE_VOICE_NAME_DATE_ID_SEED` for easy identification.
+  - **Single outputs** are stored in a separate folder within `outputs`, with filenames in the format `LANGUAGE_VOICE_NAME_DATE_ID` for easy identification.

 - **File Explorer UI:**
   - Accessible from within the app, allowing users to browse, review, and manage all generated audio files.
   - **Bulk outputs** are displayed inside Streamlit expanders, each expander labeled with the CSV file name.
-Inside each expander, audio files are shown as rows with audio players and metadata (language, voice, date, ID, seed, source CSV).
+Inside each expander, audio files are shown as rows with audio players and metadata (language, voice, date, ID, source CSV).
   - **Single outputs** are displayed as stacked rows (no expanders), each row showing an audio player and all relevant metadata.
   - All generation details are visible for each file, supporting transparency and reproducibility.
   - The UI is designed to be intuitive and responsive, supporting both novice and advanced users.